Tiny-Earth/DemoSite/site/src/intro.md

 > __*Scientific teaching is intentional, inclusive, and iterative.*__

-Scientific teaching aims to bring a philosophy and framework to teaching that makes the process more rigorous, reflective, and evaluative.
-Drawing from discovery and evidence-based strategies, scientific teaching provides a model for teaching that parallels scientific research.
+Scientific teaching brings a philosophy and framework to teaching that makes the process more rigorous, reflective, and evaluative.
+Drawing from discovery and evidence-based strategies, scientific teaching parallels science research.
 Rather than allowing a haphazard approach to designing daily lectures, scientific teaching emphasizes intentional course-level planning, using empirical evidence and data to inform instructional decisions.
 This approach allows courses to evolve over time using student learning as the driving evidence.

 Like science, these teaching principles take time to practice and implement.
 Also like science, we advocate that you select from practices that demonstrate positive student outcomes and carefully evaluate which approaches will work best in your context.